> Examination dates and times

 > Enrolment acceptance

 > Confirmation of enrolment

 Examination dates and times

 A candidate enrolling for an AMEB Practical examination should be prepared to present for examination at any time during the published session dates, unless a reasonable request for dates to be avoided has been submitted.
-A candidate should be prepared to present for his/her practical examination on any day of the week (including weekends), between 9am and 6pm, on the first day or any other day of the session (except on gazetted public holidays) unless an acceptable request has been made by the closing date for enrolment.
+A candidate should be prepared to present for their practical examination on any day of the week (including weekends), between 9am and 6pm, on the first day or any other day of the session (except on gazetted public holidays) unless an acceptable request has been made by the closing date for enrolment.